skolbot.AI Chatbot for Schools

 16. Step 4: Activate alumni as reputation carriers

-Why Google reviews drive student enrolment decisions
+Why Google reviews drive student enrollment decisions

 Reviews are not reputation management.
 They are a recruitment channel.